gopheracademy/gopheracademy-web/content/gophercon-2015/ssh-server-in-go.md

 }
 ```

-1. Accept requests inside a infinite `for` loop.
+1. Accept requests inside an infinite `for` loop.
 2. Preform handshakes for new SSH connections.
 3. Discard all irrelevant incoming request but serve the one you really need to care.